mfeurer/ASKL2.0_experiments/readme.md

   describing in which order to execute the scripts is given in HowTo.md.
 * *notebooks* contains several jupyter-notebooks which we used to analyze the results and produce the tables and plot given in the paper.

+## Installation and requirements

+* Installation instructions and requirements will be provided soon.
+* We are working on a cleaner version which does not require setting directories manually.

+## Further notes

+Running the code for the 1 hour setting will cost roughly one to two CPU years and should be done on a high-performance compute cluster.